polkafoundry/polkadocs/docs/guide/README.md

 # Getting Started

-This documentation will guide you how to build Icetea blockchain's dapps and chatbots.
+This guide's purpose is to get you started with Icetea blockchain programming.
+After 30 minutes, you'll know:

--   Learn how to use decorated Javascript to author smart contracts
+- How to author a simple smart contract
--   Learn how to use IceteaWeb3 to interact with the deployed smart contracts
+- How to interact with the deployed smart contract

 ## Tools we'll use